Estimated reading time: 13 minutes

 Of course not!
 There was no way to achieve a 100% global performance score from a server-based in Europe.
 We could have gotten closer to that score, but the user experience started to look awful when we over-tuned.
 So we dialled back to create that balance.

-In the end, you have to accept that the 100% score is a crazy notion, and the best you can do is tune a website to the best of its capabilities.
+In the end, you have to accept that the 100% score is a wild notion, and the best you can do is tune a website to the best of its capabilities.
 There must be a balance between performance and an overall positive user experience.

 Several website performance tuning recommendations exist and are relatively easy to implement.
 Of course, more advanced tuning can be implemented, but you need to consider how far you want to go.
 The good news is that the above will go a long way to improve WordPress performance without spending significant effort.